ctrueden/ctrueden.github.io/_pages/deus/magic-psionics.md

 ---
-layout: page
 title: Magic and Psionics
-permalink: /deus/magic-psionics
 category: deus
 ---
 This page describes the workings of mystic magic, psionics, and other supernatural phenomena.
-The game mechanics for most magical and psionic effects in Deus Ultionis are outlined in the [mystic magic guide](/gaming/mystic/index.html).
+The game mechanics for most magical and psionic effects in Deus Ultionis are outlined in the [mystic magic guide](/mystic).

 ### Psionics and magic